chandanhpcic/docs/source/manual/reporting_unbound_dns.rst

 Reporting: Unbound DNS
 ======================

-Starting from OPNsense 23.1, users are able to gain insight into DNS traffic passing through their Unbound DNS resolver using the reporting tool under :menuselection:`Reporting --> Unbound DNS`.
+Starting from Reticen8 23.1, users are able to gain insight into DNS traffic passing through their Unbound DNS resolver using the reporting tool under :menuselection:`Reporting --> Unbound DNS`.

 All data presented here is kept on the system for a total of 7 days, creating a rolling window into DNS traffic without